Lung Cancer

 • The risk increases with the amount and duration of smoking.

-• Non-smokers who are exposed to secondhand smoke also have a higher risk of lung cancer than the general population
+• Non-smokers who are exposed to second-hand smoke also have a higher risk of lung cancer than the general population

 Air Pollution and Environmental Pollutants